 In order to recover data from your startup drive, Disk Drill requires read-only access to it.
-To bypass the built-in file system protections in macOS 10.11 (El Capitan), 10.12 (Sierra), 10.13 (High Sierra) and 10.14 (Mojave), you can boot from another drive and run Disk Drill from it, accessing your original startup drive as if it’s a regular secondary disk.
+To bypass the built-in file system protections in macOS 10.11 (El Capitan), 10.12 (Sierra), 10.13 (High Sierra), 10.14 (Mojave) and 10.15 (Catalina), you can boot from another drive and run Disk Drill from it, accessing your original startup drive as if it’s a regular secondary disk.
 This is actually the recommended process of recovering data anyway, it lets you recover your data in the safest way possible; your system is idling and not actively overwriting your potentially recoverable files.

-Note: Creating a boot drive is completely automated, requires no extra skills and may be very helpful in future emergency cases.
+Note: Creating a boot drive is fully automated, requires no extra skills and may be very helpful in future emergency cases.

 Step #1: Select the source